2016 Women's World Team Squash Championships

-The 2016 Women's World Team Squash Championships is the women's edition of the 2016 World Team Squash Championships, which serves as the world team championship for squash players.
-The event held in Issy-les-Moulineaux, France and takes place from November 27 to December 3, 2016.
-The tournament is organized by the World Squash Federation and the French Squash Federation.
+The 2016 Women's World Team Squash Championships was the women's edition of the 2016 World Team Squash Championships, which serves as the world team championship for squash players.
+The event was held in Issy-les-Moulineaux, France from November 27 to December 3, 2016.
+The tournament was organized by the World Squash Federation and the French Squash Federation.
 The Egypt team won its third World Team Championships, beating the England team in the final.

 Participating teams

 17 teams competed in these world championships from all of the five confederations: Africa, America, Asia, Europe and Oceania.